German submarine U-53 (1939): In popular culture

-In the 1953 film The Cruel Sea U53 was the last (of two) submarine the crew of the fictitious frigate HMS Saltash Castle sank.
+In the 1953 film The Cruel Sea U53 was sunk by the fictitious frigate HMS Saltash Castle, her only kill.

 In the film Eye of the Needle U-53 is the escape U-boat of the Needle (played by Donald Sutherland) waiting offshore.
 This is supposed to happen in 1944 in the timeline of the film.

 In the 1958 film I Was Monty's Double U-53 is the U-boat which drops off the German commandos attempting to kidnap who they think is General Montgomery (actually his double played by M.E.
 Clifton James).

 In the 1959 British comedy film Don't Panic Chaps U-53 is depicted as the submarine that surfaces to pick up the "stranded" German forces on an unnamed Adriatic Island.